niilante/FFCK/docs/FAQ/FAQ.md

 Because of certain problems with time/Google I decided to not enable several anti-fingerprinting features.
 It’s also questionable if they really increase your privacy since there are other methods on the web which bypasses them.

 ## Do I still need Tor Browser even after using a hardened user.js configuration?

-The short answer is yes, Tor not only has additional anti-fingerprinting related changes it is explicitly designed to be _by design_ [more privacy friendly](https://www.torproject.org/projects/torbrowser/design/) since the user can use the Browser out of the box without changing anything.
+The short answer is `yes`, Tor not only has additional anti-fingerprinting related changes it is explicitly designed to be _by design_ [more privacy friendly](https://www.torproject.org/projects/torbrowser/design/) since the user can use the Browser out of the box without changing anything.
 If you are a [target such as journalist](https://www.nbcsandiego.com/news/local/Source-Leaked-Documents-Show-the-US-Government-Tracking-Journalists-and-Advocates-Through-a-Secret-Database-506783231.html), politician person etc.

-I highly recommend to use Tor Browser as your default and only Browser.
+I highly recommend to use Tor Browser as your default and only Browser if you're privacy biased.

 ## Why are several Scripts or filter-lists gone after I updated to Firefox 66.0+?